Magyarimiki/sonarqube-ttcn3-plugin/README.md

 [Read more about Titan and Titanium](https://projects.eclipse.org/projects/tools.titan)

+## Features

+ - static analysis of TTCN3 code.
+The analysis is performed by the **Titanium** static analyzer.
+Currently, 36 sonarqube rules are provided
+ - A default quality profile for TTCN3 (called *Titanium*) containing all rules provided by the plugin
+ - project level metrics collected under the *Measures* tab on the project dashboard
+ - TTCN3 module level metrics collected under a custom view

 ## Installing the plugin using the prebuilt jar
 Simply download the jar file **sonarqube-ttcn3-plugin-x.y.z.jar**, copy it to the